jayanth002/Projects/Data Analysis for “Unpacking data.gov.sg”.md

 economy dataset.
 Further more, Appendix A – Fig 3, portray information about associated terms to word – survey.
 The survey method has been predominatly employed to obtain necessary information about the economic prospects of the country.
-The wide range of surveys has been executed such as  Annual survey to gather information about the structure and the performance of the sectors including retail, transport, health services, etc.
+The wide range of surveys has been executed such as

+- Annual survey to gather information about the structure and the performance of the sectors including retail, transport, health services, etc.
- Business expectation survery to obtain immediate future of the firms in the services sector.
+- Business expectation survery to obtain immediate future of the firms in the services sector.
- Labour Market Survey to estimate the job vacancies, redundant positions, employee strength in the company of atleast 25 employees,etc.
+- Labour Market Survey to estimate the job vacancies, redundant positions, employee strength in the company of atleast 25 employees,etc.
- Labour force survey to provides insights about the employment change in the industry, percentage of employed and unemployed workforce, etc.
+- Labour force survey to provides insights about the employment change in the industry, percentage of employed and unemployed workforce, etc.
- Survey of financial structure and operations of the companies to estimate the equity ratio, liquidity, etc., of the companies.
+- Survey of financial structure and operations of the companies to estimate the equity ratio, liquidity, etc., of the companies.
- Survey of foreign equity investment and foreign debt and financial derivatives transactions to calculate the return on the foreign direct investment.
+- Survey of foreign equity investment and foreign debt and financial derivatives transactions to calculate the return on the foreign direct investment.
- Survey of Singapores investment abroad to calculate the percentage of Singapore investor in the overseas enterprise.
+- Survey of Singapores investment abroad to calculate the percentage of Singapore investor in the overseas enterprise.
- Etc.
+- Etc.

-4.1.2 Education
+**4.1.2 Education**
 The education system in Singapore has 4 core stages such as Pre-School, Primary, Secondary and Post Secondary.
 The Pre-School education is managed by MOE Kindergartens for the four to six years old chidren.
 The Primary school is a compulsory 6 years education, which upon completion, the students